- How To

 Because there is an issue of permanency to some of these world-scale events, many serial preppers and survivalists have taken up learning organic horticultural hacks and sustainable power generation methods to ensure they can be as self-sufficient as possible.

 Remember the survival rule of 3?
 These guys use the same method.
 Shelter, food and water.
-They have a safe-house in a regional area for their family and finances, enough water, food and a method to generate food and power.
-That’s basic prepping that you can learn for free.
+They have a safe-house to bug out to in a regional area for their family and finances, enough water, food and a method to generate food and power.
+That’s prepping basics that you can learn for free.

 At the end of this, you are probably interested to find out as much as possible about prepping and survivalism.
 If you are thinking some of these worst-case scenarios are far-fetched and not very likely, then good.
 That’s a great start.